Hermann-web/blog/docs/projects/search-engine-for-domain-specific-french-users.md

 Files used in the notebook are stored in the folder [data](https://github.com/Hermann-web/Search-engine-with-python-nlp/tree/main/data) of the repository

-## **1: Créer les keywords à partir d'une phrase
+## **1: Create keywords from a sentence

-> en se basant sur les mots d'un dictionnaire et un corpus de texte en passant par la tokenization, la correction, la lemmatization et le removeStopWords**
+> based on words from a dictionary and a text corpus through tokenization, correction, lemmatization, and stop words removal**

 ### preprocessing